On Sept. 7, 1913, The Oklahoman published an article that showcased two Dewey sisters, Lula and Blanche Rogers.

 The Oklahoman wrote: “These Dewey Indian Girls, 18 and 20 years old, have the distinction of being the only women in the state who have held office as deputy enforcement officers.
 That they have performed their duties with bravery and valor has been demonstrated on many occasions and it is probable that the two have captured and arrested more than fifty violators of the Oklahoma liquor laws in the year's time.

 “The question often asked since the Rogers girls were appointed is whether or not it would be proper to allow girls to risk their lives against an element of this kind.
-‘Well, if we’re not afraid, why should they worry?’ one of the girls is quoted as saying.
+‘Well, if we're are not afraid, why should they worry?' one of the girls is quoted as saying.

 “From the time they were little girls the Rogers sisters have accompanied their father on many trips, wherein he intended to intercept the movements of ‘stock hauler.'
 Once near the Kansas line the father and oldest daughter, Blanche, (Lula was actually the oldest), were driving along a road heading in the direction of Caney.
 This has long been known as the ‘booze trail' for it is on this road that many an officer lost his life in encounter with bad men during the territorial days.”